Taelkir/react-address-lookup/README.md

 # React-Address-Lookup

-An React component for looking up addresses.
+A React component for looking up addresses.

 Requires a Postcoder API Key.
 Sign up for a free one at https://postcoder.com